16 Common Problems With Fiddle Leaf Fig Plants

 Aim to keep all parts of your plants environment the same year-round.
 If you need to make any changes, introduce them gradually to avoid any shock and the resulting leaf drop.

 Drooping leaves are usually a precursor to whole leaves dropping off the plant.
-While this problem can also be a sign of shock, it is most commonly an indication that your plant needs water.
+While this problem can also be a sign of transplant shock after repotting, it is most commonly an indication that your plant needs water.
+You may also notice leaf curl at the same time.

 When the soil begins to dry out, the cells of the plant lack the necessary moisture to maintain their structure.
 The strong upright leaves can no longer hold their shape, leading them to slowly fold over.
 A couple of hours after watering, the shape of the leaves should return to normal.